UKFELs/Paraffin/README.md

 The routine `SU2Matched` will read in a file, in SU format, and produce a second file, in SU format, which is matched to the periodic lattice specified by the user.

 The periodic lattice is assumed to be either a FODO lattice or a single undulator.
 The FODO lattice is assumed to begin with a half strength (that is, a half length) quad, focusing in x and defocusing in y, followed by a free space drift, then an undulator module, then a free space drift, then a quad (defocusing in x), then a drift, then an undulator module, then a drift, then a final half-strength quad (focusing in x).
-The lattice is specified by passing the subroutine an instance of the undulator module class, the quad focusing factor (the magnitude of which is assumed equal in x and y), and the separation distance between undulator modules (NOTE: **not** the distance from undulator to quad!!).
+The lattice is specified by passing the subroutine an instance of the undulator module class, the quad focusing factor (the magnitude of which is assumed equal in x and y, see below), and the separation distance between undulator modules (NOTE: **not** the distance from undulator to quad!!).

 If a quad focusing factor of zero is passed to the function, then the beam will be matched to the undulator only.
 The undulator may have a natural focusing channel and an optional **strong** intra-undulator focusing channel.
 The beam will be matched to take both into account.

-The lattice is specified with a custom undulator class, (`undmod`) below, which describes the undulator module, and the
+For example, the routine can be called with:
 ```
 fnameout = SU2Matched(fnamein, puffVars, undmod, qf, DL)
 ```
+where `fnamein` is the filename of the particle file to be matched, in SU format, and `fnameout` is the name of the output file which is written by the function, containing the matched beam, in SU format.

 ### Other utilities: